dvmjoshi/nft_marketplace/README.md

 # nft_marketplace
-Nft market place with cool animation.
+Nft market place concept app with cool animation.
+Non Fungible Tokens (NFTs) are digital assets that represent objects like art, collectible, and in-game items.
+They are traded online, often with cryptocurrency, and are generally encoded within smart contracts on a blockchain
 ## Feel free to contribute
 ## NFt marketplace App